Skip to content

 Although it is helpful to have a background in science, it is not essential.
 Part-time study is available for this programme; however, a high number of laboratory hours are required.

-After successful completion, you may wish to progress on to study Applied Science 6.
+After successful completion, you may wish to progress on to study the New Zealand Diploma in Applied Science (Level 6).

 What you will learn